rchanou/rchanou.github.io/cost-based-management.md

 **[Solving the Right Problems for Engine Programmers](https://youtu.be/4B00hV3wmMY?si=Hk_v2Hola2ehbpnA)** by Mike Acton, perhaps the most prominent proponent of Data-Oriented Design.
 His advice applies to other domains as well, not just engine programming.

-**[The most important article on software development](https://youtu.be/U5BuRz6lzO4?si=fI8i6BtZ1CL5QO-E)**, a review of the article "Semantic Compression", written by Casey Muratori.
-You can (and should) [read the original article yourself, here](https://caseymuratori.com/blog_0015).
-In the video, Ted Bendixson recites the article, relating it back to his own experiences while sharing additional great insights.
+**[The most important article on software development](https://youtu.be/U5BuRz6lzO4?si=fI8i6BtZ1CL5QO-E)**, a review of the article "Semantic Compression", written by Casey Muratori (of Handmade Hero fame).
+You can [read the original article yourself, here](https://caseymuratori.com/blog_0015).
+In the video, Ted Bendixson gives an animated reading of the article, while relating it back to his own experiences and adding even more great insights.

 Alright, enough context, let's get to my first technique.
 I'm still not sure about the name, but for now I've settled on **Cost-Based Management (CBM)**.
 I like this name precisely because it doesn't sound programming-specific, dogmatic or academic.